Youqiang-Gui/SeedPolicy/README.md

 The evaluation results, including videos, will be saved in the eval_result directory under the project root.

+# 😺 Acknowledgement
+Our code is generally built upon: [Diffusion Policy](https://github.com/real-stanford/diffusion_policy), [RoboTwin 2.0](https://github.com/RoboTwin-Platform/RoboTwin).
+We thank all these authors for their nicely open sourced code and their great contributions to the community.

 # 👍 Citation
 If you find our work useful, please consider citing: